sunburn21/test-remoteroofing/README.md

 # Remote Roofing- Frontend Development Challenge
-This project is solution of the Frontend Internship: Preliminary Test by Remote Roofing.
+This project is solution of the <b>Frontend Internship: Preliminary Test</b> by Remote Roofing.
-A live demo of this project is deployed [here](https://sharp-bhaskara-303ce3.netlify.app/).

 ### Live Demo